Should You Accept Cookies?

 • Items you’ve saved or bookmarked

-Collection of all this data may seem like an infringement on your privacy, and it can be.
+The collection of all this data may seem like an infringement of your privacy, and it can be.
 But sometimes cookies collect this data to help you.
 This could include auto-filling your username and password when you return to a site, showing you offers available in your area, and remembering where to ship your next purchase.

 Of course, marketers use cookies to know what sites you’re browsing, what types of content you prefer, and your general location too.